 - California is the state with the second-highest number of rattlesnake species in the U.S., with 12 different types.

-- The Western Diamondback Rattlesnake is found in the southeastern regions of California and is notorious due to their aggressive nature.
+- The western diamondback rattlesnake is found in the southeastern regions of California and is notorious due to its aggressive nature.
 They may, in fact, be the most aggressive species of rattlesnake.

 - Sidewinders move very differently from other snakes, winding their long bodies sideways across the sand and leaving a unique “J” shaped print.

 California is home to 12 different types of rattlesnakes, making it the state with the second-highest number of rattlesnake species and subspecies in the United States.
 Rattlesnakes in California are quite common, found anywhere from the deserts of the south to coastal beach areas.
-Most of these snakes are non-aggressive, but you are more likely to see them during the warmer months from April through October.
-So, what types of rattlesnakes live in California?
+Most of these snakes are non-aggressive.
+You are most likely to see them during the warmer months from April through October.
+So, what type of rattlesnakes live in California?